mb-awak/Adidas-U.S.-Sales-Division/README.md

 • City: Refers to an urban area or municipality where the sales activity or retail operations are conducted.

-• Gender Type: Categorization of individuals based on their gender, such as male or female.

 • Product Category: Represents the classification or grouping of Adidas products.

 • Price per Unit: The cost or price associated with a single unit of a product.